 Discuss with both teams the metrics they deem crucial to their cloud cost visibility.

-Meetings may need to be as frequent as once a week at first.
+Meetings may need to be held as frequently as once a week initially.
 Work together during this time to improve the metrics you collect, your modeling, and the steps to take when there are actual or potential cost anomalies.

-Once you have clear procedures in place and an appreciation of what the other team considers important, you can meet on a regular basis.
-CloudZero meets once a month, but teams can choose whatever time frame makes sense for them.
+Once you have clear procedures in place and an appreciation of what the other team considers important, you can meet regularly.
+CloudZero meets once a month, but teams can choose a timeframe that makes sense for them.

 Bill Buckley recommends that you actively observe how your inputs change and how your outputs follow.
 Can this learning tell you anything about the kinds of models you’ll need to create in the future?